olamide-soyoye/TechiePlanetTest/README.md

 This is required because the backend is not hosted and API is set

 # Instructions for frontend
-Run "npm install" to install node modules
+Run "npm install" to install node modules.
 Run "npm run serve" to serve application on browser